pkroegh/ESP32-BluetoothPump/README.md

 ### Connecting the ESP32 to the Medtronic MMT-554 pump
 **Setting up Arduino and ESP**

-If your have not already install the Arduino IDE, do this from: https://www.arduino.cc/en/main/software
+If your have not already install [Arduino IDE](https://www.arduino.cc/en/main/software).

-Then add the ESP32 to your Arduino IDE installation, following this guide: https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md
+Then add the ESP32 to your Arduino IDE installation, following this [guide](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md) from Espressif.

 **Compiling the software and uploading it to the ESP**